+Improving estimates of species distribution change by incorporating local trends

 Abstract

-pecies distribution models and environmental niche models have evolved rapidly over the last decade, to better understand how species change over space and time.
-A limitation of conventional metrics (e.g. center of gravity) to assess changes in distribution is that change may not be heterogeneous.
-We develop a new modeling approach to explicitly estimate a spatially explicit temporal trend (i.e., local trend), alongside spatial (temporally constant) and spatiotemporal (time varying, random) components, to compare inferred spatial shifts to those indicated by conventional metrics.
-To demonstrate the utility of this new approach, we focus on the application of this model to a community of well-studied marine fish species on the U.S. West Coast (19 species, representing a wide range of presence-absence and densities).
-Results from conventional model selection indicate that the use of the model accounting for local trends is justified in 17 of 19 cases.
+Species distribution models and environmental niche models have evolved rapidly over the last decade to better understand how species’ distributions change over space and time.
+A limitation of conventional metrics (e.g., center of gravity) to assess changes in distribution is that changes may not be spatially heterogeneous.
+We develop a modeling approach to estimate a spatially explicit temporal trend (i.e., local trend), alongside spatial (temporally constant) and spatiotemporal (time-varying) components, to compare inferred spatial shifts to those indicated by conventional metrics.
+To demonstrate the utility of this new approach, we focus on the application of this model to a community of well-studied marine fish species on the US west coast (19 species, representing a wide range of presence-absence and densities).
+Results from conventional model selection indicate that the use of the model accounting for local trends is clearly justified for 89% of these species.
 In addition to making more parsimonious and accurate predictions, we illustrate how estimated spatial fields from the local trend model can be used to classify regions within the species range where change is relatively heterogeneous or homogenous.
-Using cluster analysis to identify regions of homogenous change resulted in support for 2 or 3 regions for most species.
-Conventional summary metrics, such as center of gravity, can then be calculated on each region.
+Conventional summary metrics, such as center of gravity, can then be calculated on each such region or within previously defined biogeographic boundaries.
 We use this approach to illustrate that change is more nuanced than what is expressed via global metrics.
-Using arrowtooth flounder (Atheresthes stomias) as an example, the observed southward shift over time in the global center of gravity is not reflective of a uniform shift in densities, but decreasing density in the northern region and rapidly increasing density in the central region,
+Using arrowtooth flounder (Atheresthes stomias) as an example, the observed southward shift over time in the global center of gravity is not reflective of a uniform shift in densities but local trends of decreasing density in the northern region and rapidly increasing density at the southern edge of the species’ range.
+Thus, estimating local trends with spatiotemporal models improves interpretation of species distribution change.

 Keywords: spatiotemporal modeling, species distribution modeling, spatial management, monitoring